-The COVID-19 PHE is set to expire mid-October 2022, but is expected to be extended until January, at the earliest.
+The COVID-19 PHE is set to expire mid-January 2023, at the earliest.
 As Medi-Cal has full month eligibility, this means that normal renewal processing would resume effective February 2023 for individuals with an April 2023 renewal month.